-During his stay at Cuba, Gottschalk found himself at S----, where a woman of mind and heart, to whom he had been particularly recommended, conceived for him at once the most active sympathy, in one of those sweet affections almost as tender as maternal love.
+During his stay in Cuba, Gottschalk found himself at S-, where a woman of mind and heart, to whom he had been particularly recommended, conceived for him at once the most active sympathy, in one of those sweet affections almost as tender as maternal love.

-Struck down by an incurable malady, Madame S----- mourned the absence of her only son, and could alone find forgetfulness of her sufferings while listening to her dear pianist, now become her guest and her most powerful physician.
-One evening, while suffering still more than usual-"In pity," said she, making use of one of the ravishing idioms of the Spanish tongue - "in pity, my dear Moreau, one little melody, the last hope!"
-And Gottschalk commenced to improvise an air at once plaintive and pleasing, --- one of those spirit-breaths that mount sweetly to heaven, whence they have so recently descended.
+Struck down by an incurable malady, Madam S----- mourned the absence of her only son, and could alone find forgetfulness of her sufferings while listening to her dear pianist, now become her guest and her most powerful physician.
+One evening, while suf-of the ravishing idioms of the Spanish tongue-"In pity, my dear Moreau, one little melody, the last hope !"
+And Gottschalk commenced to improvise an air at once plaintive and pleasing-one of those spirit-breaths that mount sweetly to heaven, whence they have so recently descended.
 On the morrow, the traveller-artist was obliged to leave his friend, to fulfil an engagement in a neighboring city.
 When he returned, two days afterwards, the bells of the church of S----- were sounding a slow and solemn peal.
-A mournful presentiment suddenly froze the heart of Gottschalk, who, hurrying forward his horse, arrived upon the open square of the church just at the moment when the mortal remains of Senora S----- were brought from the sacred edifice.
+A mournful presentiment suddenly froze the heart of Gottschalk, who, hurrying forward his horse, arrived upon the open square of the church just at the moment when the mortal remains of Señora S-- were brought from the sacred edifice.

-This is why the great pianist always plays with so much emotion the piece that holy memories have caused him to name "The Last Hope," and why, in replying to his fair questioner, he called it his "Evening Prayer." - Extract from "La France Musicale."
+This is why the great pianist always plays with so much emotion the piece that holy memories have caused him to name "The Last Hope," and why, in replying to his fair questioner, he called it his "Evening Prayer."-Extract from "La France Musicale."